acanewby/patrick/README.md

 * outputs converted source code
 * outputs resource files

+_Note: Currently, only [Go](https://go.dev) source code parsing is supported.
+However, extension to other languages is feasible, and may be supported in the future._

 ### Who is (was) Patrick?

 This tool is named in honor of [J. Patrick Desbrow](https://github.com/PatrickDesbrow), one of my closest friends, who introduced me to the world of professional-grade software product engineering.

 One of Patrick's many marquee achievements was the systematic globalisation and localisation of [TSER](https://www.cnet.com/tech/tech-industry/oracle-buys-financial-software-maker/) (Treasury Services Evaluation and Reporting) from hard-coded US English to Japanese (and, indeed, any written language).
-He achieved this by writing a tool that parsed approximately 2M lines of C++ source code, identified and tokenized string literals, and generated resource files suitable for inclusion in the Borland C++ build system used by TSER.
+He achieved this by writing a tool that parsed approximately 2M lines of C++ source code, identified and tokenized string literals, and generated resource files suitable for inclusion in the Borland C++ build system used by TSER (and for which he also ported the [OWL](https://en.wikipedia.org/wiki/Object_Windows_Library) library from 16- to 32-bit as a party trick).
 Quite the achievement in 1995.

 Sadly, Patrick passed away suddenly in September, 2018.
+I still miss him.

 ### Useful features

 * define a list of excludable files
-* specify resource token prefixes for absolute `"abc = xyz"` and templated `"abc: %s"` literals
+* template strings to customize output resource file format
+* start point and format parameters for sequential resource token numbering
 * specify the form of a substitute resource lookup function e.g. `util.Resource(<token goes here>)`

 ## Command examples